-In this post, I’ll explain the steps to take to visit Renaissance Island and to see the flamingos.
+In this post, I’ll explain the steps to visit Renaissance Island and see the Aruba flamingos.
 We’ll start with how to purchase island passes and how to get to Flamingo Beach.
 Then, we’ll cover tips on how to take photos with the flamingos, things to do on the private island, and how to make the most of your time there.
 Finally, we’ll end by discussing whether Renaissance Island is worth visiting.
 Spoiler alert: we think it 100% lives up to the hype!

 Table of Contents